-It’s not just about the words, though – designers also play an important role in making multilingual content fit for purpose, and this is especially true with printed publications.
-It’s important to ensure that you have a plan to accommodate the inevitable extra text that many other languages generate.
+Effective multilingual content goes beyond just the language and designers play a critical role in ensuring that materials, particularly when it comes to printed publications, are appropriately adapted for their intended audience.
+It’s important to ensure that you have a plan to accommodate any extra text that many other languages may generate – French, for example, can often run longer than English.
 Either leave enough white space in the ‘master’ edition, or ensure you have expendable images, expandable columns or other malleable features that will make things easier when typesetting.
-French, for example, can run up to a quarter longer than English.

 Translation, translation, translation

-Finally, are the translators subject experts?
-If you’re working for a niche brand, it’s important that the translation company has a background of work within the relevant industry, and is willing to learn at least a little about the nuances of that brand.
+Also consider whether the translators are subject experts?
+If you’re working for a niche brand, it’s important that the translation company has a background of work within the relevant industry and is willing to learn at least a little about the nuances of that brand.
 Some larger companies will consider ‘onboarding’ existing freelance translators – particularly ones with invaluable subject knowledge.
-In this way trusted freelance translators remain independent, but can be seamlessly integrated into the overall process and share their knowledge with others.
+In this way trusted freelance translators remain independent but can be seamlessly integrated into the overall process and share their knowledge with others.

 Compile a glossary of terms that are particular to your brand.
-Which of these terms should be translated, and how should they be translated in each language?
+Which of these terms should be translated and how should they be translated in each language?
 Or are some of them ‘brand names’ that must remain the same, irrespective of language?
-Bear in mind that elements such as trademarking may vary by market, so this should also be taken into account.
+It’s important to consider that elements like trademark regulations can vary across markets and should be factored into the localisation process.

-How is the style sheet different to the glossary, you may ask?
-The two go hand in hand, but the style sheet should contain typesetting tips and tricks rather than linguistic and grammatical preferences.
+You may be wondering how the style guide differs from the glossary.
+The two go hand in hand, but the style guide should contain typesetting tips and tricks rather than linguistic preferences.
 German quote marks can be a little „different“ to English ones; while the French use « guillemets ».
 Les français also tend to add spaces before colons, semicolons, exclamation marks and question marks.

 Formatting multilingual content